percona/repo-config-docs/source/percona-release.rst

    * - ``pdmdb-4.2.8``
      - Percona Distribution for MongoDB 4.2.8
    * - ``pdps-8.0``
-     - Percona Distribution for Percona Server for MySQL 8.0
+     - Percona Distribution for MySQL using Percona Server for MySQL 8.0
    * - ``pdps-8.0.19``
-     - Percona Distribution for Percona Server for MySQL 8.0.19
+     - Percona Distribution for MySQL using Percona Server for MySQL 8.0.19
    * - ``pdps-8.0.20``
-     - Percona Distribution for Percona Server for MySQL 8.0.20
+     - Percona Distribution for MySQL using Percona Server for MySQL 8.0.20
    * - ``pdpxc-8.0``
-     - Percona Distribution for Percona XtraDB Cluster 8.0
+     - Percona Distribution for MySQL using Percona XtraDB Cluster 8.0
    * - ``pdpxc-8.0.19``
-     - Percona Distribution for Percona XtraDB Cluster 8.0.19
+     - Percona Distribution for MySQL using Percona XtraDB Cluster 8.0.19
-   * - ``pdpxc-8.0.20``
-     - Percona Distribution for Percona XtraDB Cluster 8.0.20
    * - ``tools``
      - All other products and tools, such as *Percona XtraBackup 8.0*, *Percona Toolkit*, *PMM Client*, *ProxySQL*, etc.